getify/You-Dont-Know-JS/scope-closures/ch1.md

 ### Required: Two Phases

-To state it as simply as possible, a JS program is processed in (at least) two phases: parsing/compilation first, then execution.
+To state it as simply as possible, the most important observation we can make about processing of JS programs is that it occurs in (at least) two phases: parsing/compilation first, then execution.

 The breakdown of a parsing/compilation phase separate from the subsequent execution phase is observable fact, not theory or opinion.
 While the JS specification does not require "compilation" explicitly, it requires behavior which is essentially only practical in a compile-then-execute cadence.

-There are three program characteristics you can use to prove this to yourself: syntax errors, "early errors", and hoisting (covered in Chapter 3).
+There are three program characteristics you can observe to prove this to yourself: syntax errors, early errors, and hoisting (covered in Chapter 3).

+#### Syntax Errors From The Start

 Consider this program:

 ```js
 var greeting = "Hello";

 console.log(greeting);

 greeting = ."Hi";
 // SyntaxError: unexpected token .
 ```

 This program produces no output (`"Hello"` is not printed), but instead throws a `SyntaxError` about the unexpected `.` token right before the `"Hi"` string.
 Since the syntax error happens after the well-formed `console.log(..)` statement, if JS was executing top-down line by line, one would expect the `"Hello"` message being printed before the syntax error being thrown.
 That doesn't happen.
-In fact, the only way the JS engine could know about the syntax error on the third line, before executing the first and second lines, is because the JS engine first parses this entire program before any of it is executed.
+In fact, the only way the JS engine could know about the syntax error on the third line, before executing the first and second lines, is by the JS engine first parsing the entire program before any of it is executed.

+#### Early Errors

 Next, consider:

 ```js
 console.log("Howdy");

 saySomething("Hello","Hi");
 // Uncaught SyntaxError: Duplicate parameter name not allowed in this context